Cancer Center in Anchorage, Alaska

 - Pap smear

 Our radiologists use image screening for cancer diagnoses.
 Imaging tests we use include :

 We offer imaging screening and image-guided procedures through the Alaska Regional Imaging Alliance.
 The Imaging Alliance handles our image screening and image-guided procedures, especially our breast health services.
 Some of the procedures we offer include:

 - Ultrasound-guided biopsy

 Infusion therapy center

 Infusion therapy is the process of delivering medication through any part of the body, typically by injection.
-Our infusion therapy service is cost-effective.
 The treatment may be an alternative to the expense and inconvenience of inpatient hospitalization.
 Your treatment will depend on your health, cancer type and stage of cancer.
 Infusion services are available in the community, and some services may available on our hospital campus.

 Our surgical options include traditional surgery and minimally invasive procedures.
 The Alaska Regional Center for Surgical Robotics is a designated Center of Excellence in Robotics Surgery (COERS™) by Surgical Review Corporation.

 Earning this designation shows our ability to consistently deliver safe, high-quality robotic procedures to our patients.
 Our hospital has offered state-of-the-art robotic surgery since 2005 and was one of the first hospitals in Alaska to offer this service.
 Benefits of robotic-assisted surgeries include:

 - Less blood loss